 Milestones:Largest Private (dc) Generating Plant in the U.S.A., 1929

-Largest Private (dc) Generating Plant in the U.S.A., 1929generators, with exhaust steam used for heating and other facilities.
+The Direct Current (dc) generating plant installed at the New Yorker Hotel in 1929, capable of supplying electric power sufficient for a city of 35,000 people, was the largest private generating plant in the U.S.A.
+Steam engines drove electric generators, with exhaust steam used for heating and other facilities.
 The installation used more than two hundred dc motors, and was controlled from a seven-foot (two-meter) high, sixty-foot (eighteen-meter) long switchboard.

 The plaque can be viewed near the elevators of the New Yorker Hotel, 481 8th Avenue, New York, NY 10001.